nksubramanian/practice/Removing Elements from Dictionary.md

 [Click here for DYI](https://colab.research.google.com/github/pythoncoder100/practice/blob/master/Removing_items_from_Dictionary.ipynb)

-3) del method can also be used to remove items from Dicitonary
+3)del method can also be used to remove items from Dicitonary

 del Sheela["Age"]